who needs talent to sing?

 Quite restrictive, I might argue, with little room for personal interpretation.

-And Merriam-Webster also uses the definition “to celebrate in verse.”
-But I’ve heard no champagne pop, no hands clap, when I do my Lady Gaga impression at home along with “Born This Way.”
-Unfair, because I WAS born this way -- no ear, no pitch -- and maintain compassionate exception should be given to me and all the other off-key crooners.
+Merriam-Webster also uses the definition “to celebrate in verse.”
+But I’ve heard no champagne pop, no hands clap, when I sing along with Lady Gaga to “Born This Way.”
+Unfair, because I was born this way—no ear, no pitch—and I maintain compassionate exception should be given to me and all the other off-key crooners.

 Even those rare times I do open my mouth, my Alexa often goes kaput.

-As a loud child, before the world had its way with me, I had the guts to sing in my outside voice in school assembles with songs like “My Favorite Things,” from The Sound of Music, and “Wouldn’t it be Loverly,” from My Fair Lady.
-I sang so full-throttled, so exuberantly, obviously so unaware in my Julie Andrews wannabe fan euphoria that my teacher -- my 3rd grade flesh-and-blood Alexa with her eyes bugged out and a finger over pursed lips -- asked me to “turn down the volume.”
+As a loud child, before the world had its way with me, I had the guts to sing in my outside voice in school assemblies with songs like “My Favorite Things” from The Sound of Music, and “Wouldn’t it be Loverly” from My Fair Lady.
+I sang full-throttle, fearless, so exuberantly, so unaware in my Julie Andrews fan euphoria, that my teacher—with her eyes bugged out and a finger over pursed lips—suggested that I should, “Turn down the volume.”

-I was so horrified, so embarrassed, I’ve barely sung in public again.
+I was so horrified, so embarrassed, I’ve rarely sung in public again.
 Ever.
 Yet I know the words to songs.
 Lots of songs.
 Cosmic mismatch?
 Cue the violins.

 Not everyone is so scarred.
-At a recent dinner party, another individualist -- also born this way -- opened her voice to piano accompaniment.
-And this was a voice, not a “favorite thing” voice or a “wouldn’t it be loverly” voice.
-There would be no question the human ability to fully stretch every inch of vocal cord was in process.
+At a recent dinner party, another individualist, also born this way, opened her mouth to piano accompaniment.
+And this was definitely a voice of note that couldn’t keep a note, not a “favorite thing” or a “loverly” voice.
+There was no question the human ability to fully stretch every inch of vocal cord was in progress.

 She plain old wailed.

-And clearly loved every exuberant moment of it.
+And clearly loved every thunderous moment of it.

 So did I. She didn’t hurt my ears.
 She opened my eyes.

-Her sheer enjoyment of letting her voice go -- her body shook, her silver hair stood on end, the glasses in the cabinets rattled, the lights flickered -- helped us all have a rollicking moment letting our voices out.
+Her body shook, her curly hair stood on end, the glasses in the cabinets rattled, the lights flickered.
+Her sheer enjoyment helped us all have a rollicking moment letting our voices out.
 And we all know that means more than just singing.

 She never said she was auditioning for Broadway.
 She was singing for the fun of it.